rcook/beginning-practical-haskell/part01a.md

-# Our first function
+# Functions

-* But, isn't Haskell a functional programming language?
+But, wait, isn't Haskell supposed to be a functional programming language?
+It's already part 2 of the course and we haven't encountered any functions yet.

-* What about the functions?
-* `z` was a value which was the result of applying the `+` operator to `x` and `y`
-* Let's generalize this to a function which adds it two arguments:
+Since Haskell is a functional programming language, functions are first-class values.
+You will recall an earlier example with a value named `z` which was the result of applying the `+` operator to `x` and `y`.
+Let's generalize this to a function that adds its two arguments together:

 ```ghci
 λ> addIntegers :: Integer -> Integer -> Integer; addIntegers x y = x + y